knro/indiwebmanager/README.md

 # INDI Web Manager

-INDI Web Manager is a simple Web Application to manage [INDI](http://www.indilib.org) driver.
-It supports multiple driver profilles, start, and shutdown of INDI server.
+INDI Web Manager is a simple Web Application to manage [INDI](http://www.indilib.org) server.
+It supports multiple driver profiles along with optional custom remote drivers.
+It can be used to start INDI server locally, and also to connect or **chain** to remote INDI servers.

 # Installation